hstarmans/hexastorm/readme.md

 [![Alignment procedure image not showing](http://img.youtube.com/vi/Ri6DAneEzw4/0.jpg)](http://www.youtube.com/watch?v=Ri6DAneEzw4 "Alignment procedure")

 ## Requirements
 Code is tested on a Raspberry Pi 3B and 4B.
 The SD-card should be at least 8 GB, ideally 16 GB.
-Both Raspbian and Ubuntu can be used.
-Raspbian is not yet available at 64 bit.
-The ArduCam, a camera used for alignment, does not have a driver for 64 bit.
+Both 32 bit and 64 bit are tested, with camera.

 # Overall note
 Development is done on the main or master branch.